An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Methodology

 \subsection{In Silico Perturbation: Overexpression and Knockout Simulations}

-To validate the biological relevance of SHAP-ranked reactions, \textit{in silico} overexpression and knockout simulations were conducted within the Yeast9 GEM framework.
-Overexpression was modelled by relaxing the upper flux bound of the target reaction by a defined factor; knockout simulations set both flux bounds to zero.
-FBA was re-solved for each perturbation and the resulting biomass flux recorded.
-Simulated overexpression of key reactions resulted in a biomass flux of 0.979~gDW$\cdot$hr$^{-1}$, approaching the Bayesian-optimised maximum of 1.041~gDW$\cdot$hr$^{-1}$.
+To confirm the biological significance of SHAP-ranked reactions, \textit{in silico} overexpression and knockout simulations were performed within the Yeast9 GEM framework using COBRApy context managers to guarantee independent, reset simulations.
+Overexpression was modeled by doubling the upper flux bound of each of the top-20 SHAP-ranked reactions.
+In knockout simulations, both flux bounds were set to zero.

+\textit{In silico} knockout of the 20 SHAP-identified reactions demonstrated that 18/20 (90\%) are critical for growth, resulting in biomass flux reduction to nearly zero upon knockout, whereas only \texttt{r\_0330} and \texttt{r\_4216} were non-essential ($<$5\% deviation from baseline of 0.08584\,gDW$\cdot$hr$^{-1}$).
+Overexpression simulations (doubling upper flux bounds) did not increase biomass flux beyond baseline under default glucose constraints, consistent with carbon limitation as the binding constraint.